hipe-0/pre-amplifier/README.md

 This DIY amplifier brings nice overtones to my guitar or my DIY synthesizer (link on github https://github.com/hipe-0/synthesizer).
 3D-Print and weld your own using the provided shematic and bill of materials!

-This Guitar Amp is straightforward, but it works for me and sounds great.
+This Guitar Amp is straightforward, it works and sounds great.
 Any feedback appreciated!

 ![oveview](https://github.com/user-attachments/assets/4b9e8350-353e-4c2c-883b-4f41ec04b319)